-Daisy Keech Pulls Down Shorts To Expose Her Peachy Posterior Lace Panties
+Daisy Keech Pulls Down Shorts To Expose Her Peachy Posterior In Lace Panties

 In a matter of minutes, more than 224,000 have double-tapped the post while an additional 840 left comments for the model.
 Most fans applauded Daisy's bombshell body, but a few others raved over her incredible beauty.

-“Hope you’re having a nice day.
-You look absolutely amazing, this post notification made my weeek already,” noted one social media user.
+"Hope you're having a nice day.
+You look absolutely amazing, this post notification made my weeek already," noted one user.

-“Really fan, you are so beautiful.
-You look amazing,” a second fan gushed alongside a series of pink hearts.
+"Really fan, you are so beautiful.
+You look amazing," a second fan gushed, alongside a series of pink hearts.

-“The love of my life.
-Flawless as always,” a third Instagram user complimented.
+"The love of my life.
+Flawless as always," a third admirer complimented.

-“You are number one in the world,” remarked a fourth with the addition of a single flame.
+"You are number one in the world," declared a fourth fan, including a single flame with their words.